Dealing with psoriasis setbacks

 Reduce stress

-The pandemic has been a stressful time for many.
 Stress is a potential psoriasis trigger and can also make managing psoriasis more difficult in general—keeping up with skincare routines, eating well, exercising, and avoiding unhealthy habits can be very difficult when you are feeling stressed and worn out.
 It is important to find activities that help reduce stress and to make these a part of your day.
-Stress is also bad for physical and mental health, and it’s a topic you should discuss with your healthcare provider.
+Stress is also detrimental to physical and mental health; discuss how it might affect your well-being with an HCP.

 Article sources open article sources